EyeTribe/tet-cpp-client/README.md

 API Reference
 ----

-The complete API specification used by the C++ SDK to communicate with the server is available on http://dev.theeyetribe.com/api/
+The complete API specification used by the C++ SDK to communicate with the server is available on our [developer website](http://dev.theeyetribe.com/api/).

 Changelog
 ----
+0.9.36 (2014-07-17)
+- Updated license

 0.9.33 (2014-04-24)
 - Fixed missing calibration report targets